Ring Alarm vs SimpliSafe

 Top System for Monitoring

-With Ring, professional monitoring, cellular backup, and remote control of your system will cost you a maximum of $10 a month.
-With SimpliSafe, the same features will cost you $24.99 a month.
-The choice is clear.
-For its affordability, Ring is the superior system for professional monitoring.
+With Ring, professional monitoring and cellular backup of our system cost us a maximum of $10 a month.
+With SimpliSafe, the same features cost us $24.99 a month.
+The choice was clear.
+For the affordability of its professional monitoring, Ring was the superior system.

 Customer Support with Ring vs SimpliSafe

 |Features||Online FAQ’s, phone, live chat, user forums, user manuals online||Phone, email, user forums, user manuals online|